slowernews/hamster-system/README.md

 - One text file<sup id="refnote4"> [4](#footnote4)</sup> and a paper notebook collect all inputs:
     - actionable inputs (*Tasks*) are managed in the paper notebook.
 Non-urgent tasks eventually move to the *Calendar* section of the text file<sup id="refnote5"> [5](#footnote5)</sup>.
-    - non-actionable inputs are managed in a (Markdown) text file.
+    - non-actionable inputs are managed in the (markdown) text file.
 Hints:
         - One long file is easier to manage than many short files.<sup id="refnote6"> [6](#footnote6)</sup> See it as a *flat wiki* and use built-in search for navigation.
         - This file is not *write-only*: progressively summarize and *tree-shake* it each time you iterate your notes.
 You'll leverage your excitement instead of forcing discipline.
         - Ideally, notes are organized by *project*, not by category.
 It can be a catalyst for action and reviews.